GabriOliv/dockerfiles/pyserver/README.md

 # Dockerfile Python HTTP Server

-Run Python Module "http.server" inside a container as an executable.
+Dockerfile to run Python Module "http.server" inside a container as an executable.

 ---